 - The third-party requires you to use their own POA form.
 Some third parties (predominantly banks) want the POA on their form.
 Legally, they are required to accept any form; however, when executing another one can be easily accomplished it is sometimes quicker to just do so.

 - The Agent’s authority is questionable.
 A third party may question the authenticity of the POA and may take a reasonable amount of time to authenticate the document and verify its validity but must then honor your position as the Agent.

 Contact Grand Forks Estate Planning Attorneys

 Please join us for an upcoming FREE seminar.
-If you have additional questions or concerns about a Power of Attorney, contactthe Grand Forks estate planning attorneys at German Law Group by calling 701-738-0060 to schedule an appointment.
+If you have additional questions or concerns about a Power of Attorney, contactthe Grand Forks estate planning attorneys at German Law by calling 701-738-0060 to schedule an appointment.